1771 By the Gamtoos River, clashes occur between Xhosa people and Dutch trekkers (pastoral wagon pullers).

 1779 The Dutch have claimed their eastern boundary in South Africa 200 miles beyond their previous boundary, the Gamtoos River.
 Another war has begun with the Xhosa.

-1779 Captain Cook has been in the Hawaiian Islands, and there he is killed during a conflict over one of his small boats taken by islanders.
+1779 On his second visit to the Hawaiian Islands, Captain Cook is killed during a conflict over one of his small boats taken by islanders.

 1779 In Japan, forest inventory and production planning begin.